720.593.0836

 5. Cook it. (instructions on how we did it below)

 1. Rinse your Freshly Corned Beef.
+Dump brine down the drain.

-2. Place Corned Beef, some quartered cabbages, large pieces of carrots, quartered onions, whole garlic cloves, and, of course, large pieces of potatoes into a large pot.
+4. Add some quartered green cabbages, large pieces of carrots, quartered onions, whole garlic cloves, and, of course, large pieces of potatoes.
+Continue to cook until veggies are soft and delicious.

 Choose a Chef Curated Box and delivery schedule that works for you